brightsolutions/ERPAL-Platform-Docs/docs/index.md

 We just started this documentation, please give us a moment to fill in some stuff.

+More info on ERPAL can be found here: [erpal.info](http://erpal.info)

 ## Contribute

 * This documentation is